ZhaoJ9014/Multi-Human-Parsing/README.md

 <img src="https://github.com/ZhaoJ9014/Multi-Human-Parsing_MHP/blob/master/Figures/Fig3.png" width="1000px"/>

+- Statistics: The MHP v2.0 dataset contains 25,795 images, each with at least two persons (average is 3).
+We randomly choose 5,000 images and their corresponding annotations as the testing set.
+The rest form a training set of 15,795 images and a validation set of 5,000 images.
+For each instance, 58 semantic categories are defined and annotated except for the "background" category, i.e. "cap/hat", "helmet", "face", "hair", "left-arm", "right-arm", "left-hand", "right-hand", "protector", "bikini/bra", "jacket/windbreaker/hoodie", "tee-shirt", "polo-shirt", "sweater", "singlet", "torso-skin", "pants", "shorts/swim-shorts", "skirt", "stockings", "socks", "left-boot", "right-boot", "left-shoe", "right-shoe", "left-highheel", "right-highheel", "left-sandal", "right-sandal", "left-leg", "right-leg", "left-foot", "right-foot", "coat", "dress", "robe", "jumpsuit", "other-full-body-clothes", "headwear", "backpack", "ball", "bats", "belt", "bottle", "carrybag", "cases", "sunglasses", "eyewear", "glove", "scarf", "umbrella", "wallet/purse", "watch", "wristband", "tie", "other-accessary", "other-upper-body-clothes" and "other-lower-body-clothes".
+Each instance has a complete set of annotations whenever the corresponding category appears in the current image.

 ### CVPR VUHCS2018 Workshop
 - We will organize the CVPR 2018 Workshop on Visual Understanding of Humans in Crowd Scene ([VUHCS2018](https://vuhcs.github.io/#portfolio)).
 This workshop is collaborated by NUS, CMU, and SYSU.
 Based on VUHCS2017, we have further strengthened this workshop by augmenting it with 6 competition tracks: the single-person human parsing, the single-person pose estimation, the multi-person human parsing, the multi-person video parsing, the fine-grained multi-human parsing, and the multi-human pose estimation, which are expected to be released on 04/2018.